-YPT’s Least Visited Countries tour is now in its third year and we’ve established plenty of local contacts with insider knowledge so we can take you to some places you won’t find in any travel guide!
+YPT’s Least Visited Countries tour is now in its third year and we’ve established plenty of local contacts with insider knowledge so we can take you to some places you won’t find in any travel guide

-Our trip starts in the Marshall Islands – nominally an independent country but arguably a pseudo-colony of the US – where we check out the capital and visit the beautiful island of Eneko, which was linked to a fraudulent micronation in the 1990s.
+We continue in the Marshall Islands – nominally an independent country but arguably a pseudo-colony of the US – where we check out the capital and visit the beautiful island of Eneko, which was linked to a fraudulent micronation in the 1990s.

 After that, we head to Nauru where we will spend the next 5 days not only celebrating New Year’s Eve, but exploring every last inch of the third-smallest – and least-visited – country in the world.

 Following this, we’ll have two nights and three days in Kiribati, scene of one of the fiercest battles of World War 2, and check out the shipwrecks, pillboxes and gun turrets.
 We’ll also sample the local moonshine, made of fermented palm tree sap.

 Continuing our trip to the fifteenth least visited country in the world – the Solomon Islands, which lies next to Papua New Guinea, and then Vanuatu, an archipelago and relatively new country, having been granted independence from the French and British in 1980.
 After that it’s Fiji and a stop in its main tourist town, before heading to our main destination – Tuvalu, the third least-visited country in the world.

 Following that we tick off countries 9-11, with specially chartered flights to Samoa and Tonga to round off the whole set.

 These are some of the hardest-to-reach and most untouched places in the world, with our group tour offering amazing savings as opposed to doing it by yourself!